 May through December is the island’s tourist season, with its peak season in the summer months.
 This is when crowds and accommodation prices are at its highest.

 Spring and fall are a great time to visit Catalina Island – we visited in early March and really enjoyed our time there!
 The weather in the daytime was pleasant (in the mid-upper 60s Fahrenheit), although it did get pretty chilly at night (layer up and bring a jacket!).

-While there were a few things closed because it was the offseason (i.e. the Cyclone boat to Two Harbors), the island had a super chill vibe and was not crowded (also partially due to the current pandemic).
+While there were a few things closed because it was the offseason (i.e. the Cyclone boat to Two Harbors), the island had a super chill vibe and was not crowded.
 It was really nice to be able to enjoy the beauty of the island without fighting all of the crowds!

 How to Get to Catalina Island

 Catalina Island is located only 22 miles from the mainland and is easily accessible via Los Angeles and Orange Counties.
 The only way to reach Catalina Island is via sea or air.

 For those of us (like me) who don’t have access to a private boat, plane, or helicopter, the easiest and most affordable way to reach the island is via passenger ferry.
 Two ferry companies serve four different ports in the LA and Orange County areas: Long Beach, San Pedro, Newport Beach, and Dana Point.